 We assessed learning outcome that "Graduates will be able to will demonstrate competency in the clinically oriented anatomical sciences related to the human body through participation in didactic, small group discussions, interactive laboratories, and performance on written and laboratory examinations.
 These primary learning outcomes should better prepare the student for successful admission to medical, allied health professional or advanced graduate programs."
-This assessment focused mainly on the small group discussion component as it relates to a Peer Instruction method of active learning.
+This assessment focused mainly on the small group discussion component as it relates to Peer instruction and Active Learning.